Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 There are hero images on most of the site pages in order to grab user’s attention and give a sporty feel to the site overall.
 On the home page the image carousel is there to give users an idea of what the gym looks like.
 Pictures are included throughout to give a modern and colourful vibe.

 ## Wireframes

 [Wireframes PDF](assets/Readme/MS1-wireframes.pdf)

 # Features

 ## Existing Features

-* **Responsiveness on all device sizes** – allows users to access the site from any device
+* **Responsiveness on all device sizes** – allows users to access the site from any device.

 * **Sign up button on courses page** – opens a modal with the booking form to allow users to book a course.